 Exterior Masonry Paint Cost UK: Prices per m² in 2026

-Exterior masonry paint cost UK 2026: £8–£18 per m² including labour.
-Compare Dulux Weathershield, Sandtex 365, and Crown prices, plus tips on preparation and longevity.
+Exterior masonry paint UK 2026: £8–£18 per m² installed.
+Compare Dulux Weathershield, Sandtex 365 and Crown.
+Try our free AI colour visualiser.

 Exterior Masonry Paint Costs per m² in 2026